4 "Shazam" Comics to Read Before the Movie

 Meanwhile, magical forces are gathering.
 Doctor Sivana is on a quest to find the source of magic in this world, The Rock of Eternity, when Black Adam, Captain Marvel’s archenemy, is set loose.

-This comic was without a doubt the main inspiration for the upcoming motion picture SHAZAM!
-Johns ability to merge action with character development and humor sets a perfect formula for a good superhero movie.
+This comic was without a doubt the main inspiration for the live-action film.
+Johns' ability to merge action with character development and humor sets a perfect formula for a good superhero movie.
 Doctor Sivana, played by Mark Strong, is presumably the main villain of the film.
 Although, Dwayne “The Rock“ Johnson was cast years ago to play Black Adam, so who can say we won’t see at least a teaser of him in this movie?

 This four-part miniseries explores the first encounter between two of the most powerful superheroes of the DC Universe: Superman and Shazam.
 Although both champions have similar powers, the source of them varies considerably.
 Superman is the man of tomorrow, and his superhuman abilities can be explained by science (at least comic book science), while Captain Marvel’s powers are based on magic.
 Similar at first glance, these heroes live very different lives.
 Superman is reporter Clark Kent, and Shazam is, as you already know, homeless kid Billy Batson.